 I should offer up my caveat though that I have historically visited the grocery store on weekday mornings when I’m basically the only customer in the store.
 Because I work from home, I can grab a few things on the way home from dropping the boys at school in the morning without missing a beat.
 I despise grocery shopping on Sunday afternoon when everyone and their brother is also there.

-Packaging ~ I was surprised to find that the box did not include as much packaging as I expected.
-The box itself is quite sturdy and can be recycled or repurposed.
-The box included a few pieces of heavy packaging paper that can also be recycled.
+The box included a few pieces of heavy packaging paper that can also be composted or recycled.
 Aside from the three large ice packs, the package included no more waste than a typical run to the grocery store.

 The boys still don’t sit down to dinner like angels every night, but that’s certainly not because they don’t like the food.

 Without a doubt, Hello Fresh (and any meal subscription service) is more expensive than shopping at a standard grocery store.
-However, I did feel like the ingredients were high quality, and I didn’t think it was materially more expensive than Whole Foods (where we often shop).
-I know many people aren’t fans of Whole Foods prices, but if you do shop in that price range, Hello Fresh meal plan prices seem pretty comparable.
+However, the ingredients were of high quality, and I didn’t think it was materially more expensive than high-end grocery stores.

 Also, I paid for more than just food.
 The subscription price includes a service fee, effectively, for planning the meals and delivering the food to my door.
 (They say there isn’t a delivery fee, and technically that’s true, but it’s built into the pricing of the subscription, of course.)